Kavignon/pokedex.net/docs/design.md

 As the project evolves, we can continue expanding the range of filters and options available to users.
 By providing these additional features, we can enhance the functionality and usability of the Pokedex, making it a more comprehensive tool for Pokemon enthusiasts.

-As the project scales, it is important to consider having specific controllers responsible for particular tasks.
+As the project scales, it is crucial to consider having specific controllers responsible for particular tasks.
 This approach avoids having a single "god" class that handles too many responsibilities.
 Although, at the current scale of the project, having everything within one controller is acceptable.
 However, it's always good to keep scalability in mind.

 # Data Layer

 To extract data from the provided CSV file and quickly manipulate it as required by the Pokedex, we'll utilize Sqlite and Entity Framework.
 For the MVP, the configuration will be treated as in-memory.
 This allows for fast data manipulation in RAM but does not persist if the web API session ends.

-While implementing the MVP, we have decided not to set up a Repository due to the nature of the operations involved.
+While implementing the MVP, we decided not to set up a Repository due to the nature of the operations involved.
 However, as we move from the MVP phase to supporting all features mentioned in the readme, we will revisit this decision.

-For future iterations, we suggest considering Redis or any distributed caching system.
+For future iterations, we would suggest that you consider Redis or any distributed caching system.
 This can be useful for implementing features like a weekly leaderboard showcasing the most popular searched-for Pokemon.

 # Testing the Application